thevixac/kitchenwares/README.md

    - The simplest possible JSON parser was used: direct manipulation of the Dictionary.
 Codable or SwiftyJson would definitely have been good choices here too.

   -  Swinject would have been a nice choice for Dependency injection.
 Instead of using full on dependency injection, an injected factory was used to keep constructor sizes reasonable.

-   - Routers, Presenters, Interactors, and Services deserve tests, Views and ViewControllers do not.
-   - Although trivial in this example, the model types and display types were kept distinct. `ProductId` and `ShopItem` were converted to  `identifier:String`  and `ShopItemDisplayable` for the view.
-   - The division between code paths for ipad and iphone was kept to a minimum.

 ## Some Notes About The Code
    - Occasionally, expectations were used to test synchronous code.
 When the value associated type of an enum needs testing, the ` if case let else ` paradigm doesn't lend itself to readable test code quite like `expection.fulfill()`